srijansengupta/pairednetworkbootstrap/README.md

 A2	The second adjacency matrix

-d	Number of parameters for Adjacency Spectral Embedding (ASE)
+d	Number of dimensions for Adjacency Spectral Embedding (ASE)

 B	Number of Bootstrap resamples